weiserlab/ambuj/index.md

 ### Contact Details

-I am located at[Computing 3(COM3)](https://com3.comp.nus.edu.sg/).
+I am located at new CS building; [Computing 3(COM3)](https://com3.comp.nus.edu.sg/).
 My address is: #02-25, Computing 3, School of Computing, 11 Research Link, Singapore 119391.

 For scheduling and other general queries, you may email my personal assistant:  [Joy](mailto:joy@nus.edu.sg)